dhis2/dhis2-docs/src/developer/web-api/data.md

 ```

 Note the query parameters are the same as are used with DXF data.
 An
-important difference is that the identifiers for dataSet and orgUnit are
+important difference is that the identifiers for dataSet and orgUnit may
-assumed to be codes rather than uids.
+be either uids or codes.

 ## Follow-up { #webapi_follow_up }